 Domain-level competitors compete with your website as a whole, not with just one article or one keyword.
 They are likely to be competitor brands within your industry that target the same audience as you.

-You should perform a separate backlink analysis for each type of competitor, and use the effective backlinks yourself.
+You should perform a separate backlink analysis for each type of competitor, and use effective backlinks yourself.
 Use a good SEO reporting tool like the ones mentioned below to look at their referrers, and start using them in your own content.

-- Their advertisements.
+- Their advertisements

 Once you understand how their ads are structured, you should analyze the traffic that they are getting from them.
-If they are successful, analyze their ad texts, CTAs, and other tricks to use in your content.
+If they are successful, analyze their ad copies, CTAs, and other tricks to use in your content.
 Having a general idea about your competitor’s budget also tells you about how much you should be spending on your paid content distribution.

 Some good tools you may use to analyze your competition are:

 - Semrush: an SEO tool that shows you the keywords you should be competing for with other additional features, such as the ability to examine competitor performance and backlinking.